lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 *Figure 17.
 The algorithm of SMASH.
 (Image source: [Brock et al. 2017](https://arxiv.org/abs/1708.05344))*

 SMASH can be viewed as another way to implement the idea of [parameter sharing](#parameter-sharing).
-One problem of SMASH as pointed out by [Pham et al. 2018](https://arxiv.org/abs/1802.03268) is: The usage of HyperNet restricts the weights of SMASH child models to a *low-rank space*, because weights are generated via tensor products.
+One problem of SMASH as pointed out by [Pham et al. (2018)](https://arxiv.org/abs/1802.03268) is: The usage of HyperNet restricts the weights of SMASH child models to a *low-rank space*, because weights are generated via tensor products.
 In comparison, [ENAS](#ENAS) has no such restrictions.

 ## One-Shot Approach: Search + Evaluation

 Running search & evaluation independently for a large population of child models is expensive.
-We have seen promising approaches like [Brock et al. 2017](https://arxiv.org/abs/1708.05344) or [Pham et al. 2018](https://arxiv.org/abs/1802.03268), where training a single model is enough for emulating any child model in the search space.
+We have seen promising approaches like [Brock et al. (2017)](https://arxiv.org/abs/1708.05344) or [Pham et al. (2018)](https://arxiv.org/abs/1802.03268), where training a single model is enough for emulating any child model in the search space.

 The **one-shot** architecture search extends the idea of weight sharing and further combines the learning of architecture generation together with weight parameters.
 The following approaches all treat child architectures as different sub-graphs of a supergraph with shared weights between common edges in the supergraph.

-[Bender et al (2018)](http://proceedings.mlr.press/v80/bender18a/bender18a.pdf) constructed a single large over-parameterized network, known as the **One-Shot model**, such that it contains every possible operation in the search space.
+[Bender et al (2018)](http://proceedings.mlr.press/v80/bender18a/bender18a.pdf) construct a single large over-parameterized network, known as the **One-Shot model**, such that it contains every possible operation in the search space.
 With [ScheduledDropPath](#ScheduledDropPath) (the dropout rate is increased over time, which is $$r^{1/k}$$ at the end of training, where $$0 < r < 1$$ is a hyperparam and $$k$$ is the number of incoming paths) and some carefully designed tricks (e.g. ghost batch normalization, L2 regularization only on the active architecture), the training of such a giant model can be stabilized enough and used for evaluating any child model sampled from the supergraph.

 ![One-Shot model architecture]({{ '/assets/images/one-shot-model-architecture.png' | relative_url }})